-Chair in Refugee Integration through Languages and the Arts
+Chair on Refugee Integration through Education, Language, and Arts

 University of Glasgow – Professor Alison Phipps